Sagarshivalingappaathani/Kannada-CNN/README.md

 # Kannada Alphabet Recognition using CNN

 This project implements a complete pipeline to recognize 49 Kannada letters.
 It combines deep learning for classification with a modern web application stack.
-The CNN classifier is built using TensorFlow/Keras, while a FastAPI backend and Next.js (TypeScript) frontend provide a user-friendly interface where users can draw a letter and receive an instant prediction.
+The CNN classifier is built using TensorFlow/Keras, while a FastAPI backend and Next.js (TypeScript) frontend provide a interface where users can draw a letter and receive a prediction.

 ## Demo